RattleyCooper/framecounter/README.md

 If a player is in water, but hasn't learned to swim, they should take water damage every second (assuming 60fps framecounter).
 The following code is all you need to toggle water damage on a player that's currently in water.
-Once they learn to swim, this watcher and the associated callback will no longer be checked.
+Player enters water, they take damage.
+Player exits water and they stop taking damage.
+Once they learn to swim, this watcher and the associated callback will no longer be checked and the player will no longer take damage in water.

 ```nim
 # More on `clock.cancelable` and `watch` later